TheBestTvarynka/crypto-helper/README.md

 |-|-|
 | ![](/public/img/asn1.png) | ![](/public/img/diff.png) |

-The crypto-helper is a web app that helps to work with the different crypto algorithms.
-This app can hash/hmac, encrypt/decrypt, and sign/verify the data, debug JWT tokens, parse ASN1 structures, compute diffs, and more.
+The crypto-helper is a web app that helps with different crypto algorithms.
+This app can hash/hmac, encrypt/decrypt, and sign/verify the data, debug JWT tokens, parse and **edit** ASN1 structures, compute diffs, and more.

-All computations are performed on the client side. _This tool never sends the data to any server._
+All computations are performed on the client side. _This tool **never** sends the data to any server._

 ### Features